At CBHS we help you manage your health challenges. We believe in offering you the services, support and tools you need to live your best life.

 - Manage your workload – try to avoid working long hours and taking on extra responsibilities.

 - Be physically active - regular moderate exercise is one of the best ways to manage your stress levels.
-This should be at least 20 minutes of exercise three times a week.
+Try to exercise every day, even if it’s just going for a walk.

-- Remember to relax – breathing, muscle relaxation techniques and meditation can help you manage your stress levels.
+- Remember to relax – breathing, muscle relaxation techniques, having a gratitude journal, practising mindfulness and meditation can help you manage your stress levels.

 As always, it’s also important to eat healthily.
 A balanced diet can help you manage your energy levels.
 For more information, read the Australian Guide to Healthy Eating.
 It’s also important to make sure that you’re getting a good night’s sleep.
 For help on getting a good rest, read our tips for getting a good night’s sleep.